msteffan/fundamentals/01_chapter/11_assessment.md

 5. Change the name of the "wdi-fundamentals" folder to "fundamentals".
 Do not change its location.

-6. We'll be using this folder to house your pre-course project, so keep it clean and don't delete it.
+6. We'll be using this folder to house your Fundamentals project, so keep it clean and don't delete it.